 Editorial: Southern California Edison leads the energy sector as the largest utility to offer a Schwab PCRA in their their employer-sponsored 401(k) benefits packages.
 The plan places few restrictions on the Schwab portfolio, including over 8,000 mutual funds, individual stocks from all major exchanges, bonds, fixed income and other money market funds.

 In practice Southern California Edison, unlike others who have implemented restricted Schwab portfolios, have equipped each employee to be their own fund manager.
 In addition they have recognized that many employees would like to have access to these advanced investment options, but do not have the skills and experience to use them responsibly.
 Employees are allowed to hire a professional driver/instructor for their new high powered investment racer ...

 This is a breakthrough.
 Unlike so many, who fear that empowering their employees will allow them to hurt themselves.
 And in doing so hurt all employees.
 Southern California Edison have equipped their employees with every investment tool in the bag.

 Employees are well advised to seek expert help.
 But thanks to ubiquitous Internet technology; and a step away from "nanny" employer care attitudes, employees gain access to the tools that until recently have been limited to the very rich.

 Finally, middle America, and the 1,000's of people who work so hard every day, and do this loyally for decades, can also grow their retirement savings at real industry returns!
 This is how technology, innovation and trust can make America Great again.

-This is how America escape's the social security dependency trap that is killing our economy.
+This is how American's escape the social security dependency trap that is killing our economy.